 The personal intervention of leaders skips layers.
 Therefore, they should step in quickly.
 They should communicate with both reason and emotion and as authentically as possible so people will see this as real.

 There are no other ways leaders can reach an audience with such candor, speed and effect.
 No other media can do that – only social media.

-In my case, to employees and business associates, I make sure that I am the one who gives the good and the bad news so that the people I am communicating with can connect with my hopes and they know that I feel like I am on the front lines with them.
+To my employees and business associates, I make sure I am the one who gives the good and the bad news.
+Then people I am communicating with can connect with my hopes and they know I am on the front lines with them.

 It’s surprising that many businesses still perceive social media as sales channels.
 How do you move clients towards a place where they see that digital is really all about relationships?

 Using social media constantly as a direct sales channel is a mistake.
 There are times when special offers can be tweeted but the messaging must be much more conversational, and engaging with followers is important.

 To the leaders who won’t use social media, and who don’t believe it will increase their engagement with stakeholders, what do you say?

 We’re living in times when consumers need to know and trust a brand before buying from it.
 They might already have the desire to buy a particular product or service based on an advertisement or content, which works to get them on their path to purchase.

 However, more trust comes with a closer relationship, and with the use of social media leaders can improve their involvement with clients, employees, vendors and partners by being in direct contact with them.